mojtaba-afraz/Diamond-Book-Store/README.md

 <h2 align="center">
-This website is implemented with Nuxt.js as a side-by-side server and PWS, and fully communicates with API, and Vuetify.js is used in the design.<br/>
+This website is implemented with Nuxt.js as a server-side and PWS, and fully communicates with API, and Vuetify.js is used in the design.<br/>
   Is a simple library management site that allows the user to add, delete and edit books,